lkdjiin/ackr/README.markdown

 ### Caveats

-Ackr is young.
 Ackr is slow, very slow...
-I will consider performance in a future version.
+May be I will consider performance in a future version.

 Dependencies
 --------------------------

-  * ruby >= 1.9.2
+  * ruby >= 1.9.3

 ## Contributing